pratixanS360/medical-ai/readme.md

 3. Ask AI some questions about your Patient Timeline.
    Explore the capabilities of the AI by asking questions related to the imported health data.

+### Troubleshooting

+If the MAIA app experiences a failure, you may need to delete the cookies it sets during its function.
+MAIA sets two values:

+- In SessionStorage, the value "gnap"
+- In LocalStorage, the value "noshuri"

+This should help the app to relaunch properly from NOSH.

 ### Change MAIA

 1. The repo can be forked and added.
 Please see requirements above.